|Home > Professional Education > The Ounce Scale|

 - Exploration and Problem Solving – Seek and Solve: How children explore and figure things out; understanding concepts of colour, size, matching, weight and number; memory, reasoning and imagination.

 - Movement and Coordination – Body Basics: How children move their bodies and use their hands to do things.

 Who might be interested in using this Scale?

 The Ounce Scale provides an interactive system of documentation, monitoring and evaluation of early childhood development.
 As it provides a meaningful way to evaluate children's accomplishments, areas of difficulties, functional strengths and capacities as well as approaches to learning, any service provider who works directly with children and their families would find this tool helpful:

 - Aboriginal Head Start programs

 - Home visiting programs

 How Can I purchase the training and the Scale?

-Invest in Kids trainers are certified faculty and available to provide training across Canada.
-The Ounce Scale can be purchased at www.pearsonearlylearning.com.
+Invest In Kids will have trainers available for all regions across Canada.
 Watch out for updates on training dates and locations.